 Best Overall Airsoft Pistol:

 Yes, this one’s another 1911.
 But that’s because this one is special because it is a clone of the Tokyo Marui line of Hi-CAPAs.
 That’s short for high capacity.
 Because of the popularity of TM’s Hi-CAPA line, many manufacturers have tried to replicate it.
 KJW does it best.
-Its classic tactical look comes with frames.
+Its classic tactical look comes with black and green frames.
 The Hi-CAPA has loads of aftermarket support.
 You can change almost everything in this pistol.
 You will find both cosmetic and internal parts for this 1911.
 And, with its low price-point compared to Tokyo Marui pistols, you’ll have more money to make those upgrades.
 As if strong aftermarket support wasn’t enough, the KJW Hi-CAPA takes both green gas and CO² magazines.
 You have the choice between both gas systems.
 You’ll have to decide for yourself which is best for your kit and playstyle.
 It’s hard to find true problems with this gun.
 It’s that good.
 It is a little on the heavy side, but that contributes to this gun’s realism.

 - 340-370 FPS